rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

       covered (%)         : 33.33
       determinateness (%) : 50.00

 Our previous *robust best choice recommendation* (*p2* and *p4*, see :numref:`robStdStrictOG`) remains, in this example here, **stable**.
 We recover indeed the best choice recommendation ['p2', 'p4', 'p7'] (see :numref:`unOpposed5` Line 6).
-Yet, notice that decision alternative *p7* appears to be at the same time a potential *best* as well as a potential *worst* choice recommendation (see Line 13), a consequence of *p7* being completely *incomparable* to the other decision alternatives when restricting the comparability to only unopposed outranking situations.
+Yet, notice that decision alternative *p7* appears to be at the same time a potential *best* as well as a potential *worst* choice recommendation (see Line 13), a consequence of *p7* being completely *incomparable* to the other decision alternatives when restricting the comparability to only unopposed strict outranking situations.

 We may visualize this kind of **Pareto efficient** result in :numref:`unopDigraph` below.